+FALL

+PSYC 5690 Legal and Ethical Issues in Professional Practice 3

+PSYC 5640 Cog. & Affective Bases of Behavior

+PSYC 6820 Practicum

+PSYC 5950 Thesis Research

+Successful completion of thesis (or 6610) is required to register for anything but research after the $3^{rd}$ year.

+SPRING

+PSYC 5010 Human Development

+PSYC 6300 Theory & Application of Multicultural Counseling3

+PSYC 6830 Practicum

+PSYC 5950 Thesis Research

+Successful completion of thesis (or 6610) is required to register for anything but research after the 3 rd year.

+SUMMER

+PSYC 6820 Practicum3

-FALL PSYC 5690 Legal and Ethical Issues in Professional Practice.......
-3 \\Successful completion of thesis (or 6610) is required to register for anything but research after the 3rd year.
-SPRING PSYC 6300 Theory & Application of Multicultural Counseling .......3 \\Successful completion of thesis (or 6610) is required to register for anything but research after the 3rd year.
-SUMMER NOTE: Students in the C&F cluster should register for PSYC 5590 the summer prior to beginning the MFT sequence (6150 & 6160), which they will do in year 3, 4, or 5.
-YEAR THREE FALL PSYC 5470 Vocational Psychology: Developmental Aspects ........3 PSYC 6030 Biological Bases of Human Behavior.................
-3 NOTE: Eligible to take the Comps Exam in January if 5950/6610 and General Core are complete (with this hypothetical schedule, PSYC 5090 [Social] must have been taken already) SPRING NOTE: Eligible to take Written Comps in August if 5950/6610 and General Core are complete SUMMER YEAR FOUR
+NOTE: Students in the C&F cluster should register for PSYC 5590 the summer prior to beginning the MFT sequence (6150 & 6160), which they will do in year 3, 4, or 5.

+YEAR THREE

+FALL

+PSYC 5470 Vocational Psychology: Developmental Aspects3

+PSYC 6030 Biological Bases of Human Behavior 3

+PSYC 6820 Practicum

+PSYC XXX Elective Program

+NOTE: Eligible to take the Comps Exam in January if 5950/6610 and General Core are complete (with this hypothetical schedule, PSYC 5090 [Social] must have been taken already)

+SPRING

+PSYC 5090 Social Psychology

+PSYC 6630 Series on Psychotherapy

+PSYC 6830 Practicum

+PSYC XXXX Elective Program

+NOTE: Eligible to take Written Comps in August if 5950/6610 and General Core are complet

+SUMMER

+PSYC XXXX Elective Program

+YEAR FOUR